Mike Sebastian

 Michael John "Lefty" Sebastian (June 7, 1910 – June 28, 1989) was an American football halfback in the National Football League (NFL) for the Cincinnati Reds, Boston Redskins, Philadelphia Eagles, Pittsburgh Pirates, (later renamed the Steelers) and the Cleveland Rams.
 Nicknamed the Rose of Sharon, he also played for the Rams while they were still members of the second American Football League (AFL) as well as the AFL's Rochester Tigers.
-Prior to his professional career, Sebastian played college football at the University of Pittsburgh.
-At Pitt, he played under coach Jock Sutherland, who had declared Sebastian the best passer whom he had seen in "many days."
+Before his professional career, Sebastian played college football at the University of Pittsburgh.
+At Pitt, he played under coach Jock Sutherland, who had declared Sebastian the best passer that he had seen in "many days."

 Early life

-Sebastian was born in Luxor, Pennsylvania, a coal mining "patch town", located near Greensburg.
-He attended Sharon High School in Sharon, Pennsylvania, where he played football and track, earning All-State honors in both sports.
-In 1928 Sebastian earned national attention when he scored ten touchdowns contributing to 63 points in just one game.
+Sebastian was born in Luxor, Pennsylvania, a coal-mining "patch town" located near Greensburg.
+He attended Sharon High School in Sharon, Pennsylvania, where he played football and track and field, earning All-State honors in both sports.
+In 1928, Sebastian earned national attention when he scored ten touchdowns contributing to 63 points in just one game.

 College career

 Sebastian earned a scholarship to the University of Pittsburgh, where he again starred in both football and track.
-He played football as a fullback and held the 1931 Pittsburgh Panthers football team to a shared national championship.
+He played football as a fullback and helped the 1931 Pittsburgh Panthers football team share the national championship.

 On November 5, 1932, Sebastian faked a pass, cut for the west sidelines, reversed his field, for a 45-yard touchdown run against a heavily favored Notre Dame.
 Pitt won the game 12–0 for the first victory in the rivalry.
 That same year Sebastian caught a ball for 52 yards in a 0–0 tie against Ohio State.
 Sportswriter John Dietrich of The Plain Dealer later called the game "one of the thrillers of a lifetime."
 Sebastian contributed to a hard-fought 19–12 Pitt victory over Penn by catching a 27-yard touchdown pass late in the game.

 On October 28, 1933, Sebastian's 75-yard touchdown run highlighted a 14–0 win over Duke.
 In 1930, and again in 1933, he played in the Rose Bowl, which resulted in a 47–14 and 35–0 losses to the USC Trojans.

-In 1934 Sebastian played, and was the starting running back, in the first College All-Star Game.
-The game which became a tradition from 1934 until 1974 was played between the National Football League (NFL) champions and a team of star college seniors from the previous year.
-That very first game, was played on August 31, 1934 before a crowd of 79,432 at Chicago's Soldier Field.
+In 1934, Sebastian played and was the starting running back in the first College All-Star Game.
+The game, which became a tradition from 1934 until 1974, was played between the National Football League (NFL) champions and a team of star college seniors from the previous year.
+That very first game was played on August 31, 1934, before a crowd of 79,432 at Chicago's Soldier Field.
 The game resulted in a scoreless tie between the all-stars and the Chicago Bears.
-That year Sebastian also played in the second East–West Shrine Game in Chicago.
+That year, Sebastian also played in the second East–West Shrine Game in Chicago.